 The sedimentary aquifers along the south-western coast provide the bulk of urban water supplies and are similarly climate-impacted by declining recharge.
 Some areas have experienced a 15% decline in average rainfall, which has disproportionally lowered groundwater recharge.

-In Perth, the initiative is for a program of water sourcing and water demand management initiatives to improve water security.
+In Perth, the proposal is for a program of water sourcing and water demand management interventions to improve water security.
 This could include a mix of more conventional water sources, as well as more innovative reuse and recovery options, to provide additional sources of climate-independent potable and non-potable water.

 Across the south-western coast, timely investments in groundwater use efficiency and infrastructure solutions in small-scale, locally integrated non-potable water supplies will provide water security for irrigating urban green spaces as well as water for commercial and industrial uses, and for agriculture in the urban fringes.

-This initiative complements the national High Priority Initiative of Town and city water security (see page 86).
+This proposal complements the national Early-Stage Proposal of Town and city water security (see page 86).